 However, the most common hurdle for new entrepreneurs is understanding the legal side.
 Do you need a permit?
 Is there a “Texas ATM License”?

-Texas ATM License Laws
+Texas ATM License Laws: The Details

-Under the Texas Finance Code (Chapter 151), owning and operating a standard ATM where you dispense your own cash is generally exempt from the “Money Transmission License” requirements.
+The good news is that the barrier to entry is low.
+Under the Texas Finance Code, owning and operating a standard ATM where you dispense your own cash is generally exempt from the “Money Transmission License” requirements.

-As long as your machine only dispenses cash and does not cash checks or transmit money to third parties (like Western Union), you generally do not need the expensive Money Transmitter license regulated by the Texas Department of Banking.
+Therefore, as long as your machine only dispenses cash and does not cash checks or transmit money to third parties (like Western Union), you generally do not need the expensive Money Transmitter license regulated by the Texas Department of Banking.

-Register Texas ATM LLC
+Step 1: Register Your Texas ATM LLC

 While you don’t need a specific ATM permit, you must be a legitimate business entity.
 You cannot sign a processing contract or open a commercial bank account as a hobbyist.